 Let’s face it – you are just starting off and before you decide to go all out and take up anything and everything that falls under PR, it is important to assess your strengths and find your niche.

 Firstly, who do you want to target?
-There are different kinds of businesses in the market from small businesses and large organizations to NGOs and government agencies – evaluate where your interest, strengths and experience lies and target a specific kind of company for starters.
+There are different kinds of businesses in the market from small businesses and large organizations to NGOs and government agencies – evaluate where your interest, strengths, and experience lies and target a specific kind of company for starters.

 Coming to the PR services (media relations, CSR, crisis management, etc.), considering you are a small team, you rather not put your finger in too many pies.
 It’s a good idea to start with a couple of services before you expand your offerings.

-You need to build a team which will eventually grow as your client portfolio increases.
+You need to build a team that will eventually grow as your client portfolio increases.
 Being an agency, your team will comprise of a client servicing and creative team.
 While the client servicing team will scope clients and coordinate with them, the creative team will work on the content and PR strategies.

 Having excellent writing skills is one of the key considerations when it comes to building your PR team.
 If you don’t have strong writers in-house, be sure to make the right choice when outsourcing writing jobs as it forms a core component of your services.